 The goal of a simple church community is the same.
-To collectively stand on their own feet – not dependent on artificial props and external support systems – able to serve God’s revealed purposed together, having discovered their shared call and synergising their communal giftedness.
+To collectively stand on their own feet—not dependent on artificial props and external support systems—able to serve God’s revealed purposed together, discovering their shared call and synergising their communal giftedness.
 That’s a mouthful!
 Hence, the potent and punchy phrase: self-governing.

 So, what’s a self-governing community?

 When a simple church family can stand on its own, we call it a self-governing community.
-This then also defines the goal of an apostolic team as they help to birth a new work; establishing the spiritual family on the foundation of Christ, assisting the community to be self-governing not dependent on outside props or artificial support systems.
+This then also defines the goal of an apostolic team as they help to birth a new work: to establish the spiritual family on the foundation of Christ, assisting the community to be self-governing .. not dependent on outside props or artificial support systems.

-The self-governing community would do well to remain in a mutually defined relationship with an apostolic team, connected to apostolic vision; what we refer to as apostolic alignment1.
-In this sense, the self-governing simple/organic church can “stand on its own,” but is not alone.
+It goes without saying that the self-governing community would do well to remain in a mutually defined relationship with an apostolic team, connected to apostolic vision; what we refer to as apostolic alignment1.
+In this sense, the self-governing community can “stand on its own” but is not alone.
 Biblically, there is no such thing as a Lone Ranger church.
 This keeps a healthy set of checks-and-balances into the Kingdom equation of reproducible, integral apostolic life.

 Second, let me explain the word “governing”.
-As the ecclesia, the cabinet or governing council of the King2, we’re called to govern over the issues of this life, knowing this is our training for reigning in both this age and the one that is to come; starting, of course, with our own lives (Proverbs 16:32; 25:28) and then together as a mature spiritual family (1 Corinthians 6:1-5; 1 Timothy 4:8, for example).
+As the ecclesia, the cabinet or governing council of the King2, we’re called to govern over the issues of this life, knowing this is our training for reigning in both this age and the one that is to come.
+This starts, of course, with our own lives (Proverbs 16:32; 25:28) and then together as a mature spiritual family (1 Corinthians 6:1-5; 1 Timothy 4:8, for example).

 The final part in the development process of a self-governing community occurs when the apostolic team serving the new work, affirms the emerging parent-leaders of the family and entrusts them to the Lord.
-After making disciples in several cities in Galatia, Paul and his team gave them space to grow as a priesthood and brotherhood of believers, returning later to “appoint elders in every church” and “commended them to the Lord” (Acts 14:21-23).
+After making disciples in several cities in Galatia, Paul and his team gave them space to grow as a priesthood and brotherhood of believers, returning later to “appoint elders in every church” and to “commended them to the Lord” (Acts 14:21-23).
 It is at this point that the apostolic team’s initial parenthood role becomes superfluous, releasing the new elders to parent the spiritual family.
-The relationship between these new parent-leaders, and the community itself, ought to be redefined with the apostolic team for continued mutual alignment3.
+The relationship between these new parent-leaders (including the community itself) and the apostolic team ought to be redefined for continued mutual alignment3.